molecule-generator-collection/ChemTSv2/reward/README.md

 ### VinaGPU_binary_geodiff_reward.py

+This is an example of 3D Embedding using GeoDiff.
-In addition to Vina-GPU, GeoDiff is required for use this reward function.
+In addition to Vina-GPU, GeoDiff and ConfGF are required for use *Embed3D_Geodiff* function.
+ConfGF is used for preparing GeoDiff dataset.

 #### GeoDiff installation example